It’s never crossed my mind to spend more than $26 on a pair of flip flops. Rubber Havaianas do the trick and last for

-… basically though, TKEES should not get wet or sandy and (obviously) should not be worn under extreme conditions (i.e. sea coastal hikes).
+… basically though, TKEES should not get wet or sandy and (obviously) should not be worn under extreme conditions, i.e, on coastal hikes to waterfalls.

 PROS & CONS

 –Light Weight & Non Bulky

 –No Shoe Box: TKEES packs their flip flops in a material dust bag.
 It makes it convenient to throw ’em in your suitcase.

 –Not Totally Waterproof: Getting your TKEES more than moderately wet will loosen the glue & cause the sole to split.

-While these sandals offer a solution to my fashionable flip flop dilemma, they do not solve my fashionable good quality flip flop problems.
+While these sandals offered a solution to my fashionable flip flop dilemma, they do not solve my fashionable good quality flip flop problems.

 My sister still swears by her TKEES flip flops, even though they regularly break, but I’ll just keep searching for a pair of sandals that fits the bill.

 If you have any questions about how hard I was walking or if you’re still considering them and want to ask about sizing, let me know in the comments below…